 Our internship program offers students hands-on opportunity to learn about politics, policy and the law in many different settings including legislative offices, non-profit organizations, lobby firms, interest groups, political campaigns, non-government organizations (NGOs), foreign embassies, and law practices.
 Our close proximity to both the state capital in Annapolis and the nation’s capital in Washington DC, allow students to take advantage of two of our most rewarding and exciting internship programs - the Maryland General Assembly Internship and the Washington D.C.
 Internship Program.
 Whether interning locally, in the capital, or abroad, students gain practical skills and knowledge and often make professional contacts, all of which helps them tremendously when they graduate in their pursuit of a job, or acceptance to law or graduate school.

 We also work very closely with the university’s Institute for Public Affairs and Civic Engagement (PACE), to further our goal of cultivating students who think critically and creatively about the political world, and who become actively engaged in local, national, and international life.
 PACE was founded in 1999 by Professor Emeritus Dr. Harry Basehart, who also founded our Political Science Department.
 Basehart served as Director until his retirement in 2007.
 Dr. Adam Hoffman, the current chair of the POSC Department, served as co-director and then director of PACE from 2009 through 2013.
 Currently, Dr. Sarah Surak, Assistant Professor of POSC and ENVR, serves as the Co-Director with Dr. Alexander (Sandy) Pope, Assistant Professor in Teacher Education.
 We have found that our majors who study and become well versed in political science are able to play a significant role in helping their fellow students understand politics and ultimately become more engaged in participating in how we are governed.
 Fortunately, through its numerous events throughout the year, including high profile public speakers, candidate debates and policy forums, PACE helps us to accomplish this and much more.
-Click here for information about PACE.
+Visit the PACE website for information.

 Our faculty’s expertise in four broad areas of political science allow students to take courses in American Politics, Political Theory, Comparative Politics and International Politics/Foreign Policy.
 For those students contemplating law school, they will find several courses on the judiciary within American Politics.
 In addition, students who are interested in Comparative Politics and International Politics/Foreign Policy, they may choose to pursue a double major, a minor or a separate major in International Studies (which is housed within the Political Science Department).